ASNA/SunFarm/docs/navigation-menu.md

 F3
 ~~~

-Means nothing to a *Tablet* user who has never seen an IBMi Application.
+Means nothing to a *Tablet* user who has never seen an IBM i Application.

 Better *key* names than:
 1. Enter